Harvard-Neutrino/AtmNuCombination/README.md

 If you use any part of this code please cite:

 Measuring Oscillations with a Million Atmospheric Neutrinos
-C. A. Arg\"uelles, P. Fernandez, I. Martinez-Soler, M. Jin Phys.
+C. A. Argüelles, P. Fernandez, I. Martinez-Soler, M. Jin Phys.
 Rev. X 13, 041055

 ## Analysis